A Pseudo-likelihood Approach to Under-5 Mortality Estimation

-In this paper we aim to (1) reframe the production of period estimates for under-5 mortality rates in LMICs using continuous survival models for mortality with a time-varying covariate representation, accounting for potential censoring, and (2) propose a pseudo-likelihood estimate of full mortality schedules for children under the age of 5 in LMICs, that takes full advantage of the granularity of the data available while accounting for both the survey design and potential biases in the surveys.
-Rather than assume a model based on data from high-income countries, we instead deal with DHS data directly to obtain both a parametric or nonparametric estimate of the survival curve in LMICs at a national level.
-These methods are easily extended to alternative parametric distributions as well as subnational models.
+In this paper we propose a pseudo-likelihood estimate of full mortality schedules for children under the age of 5 in LMICs, that takes full advantage of the granularity of the data available while accounting for both the survey design and potential biases in the surveys.
+Rather than assume a model based on data from high-income countries, we instead deal with DHS data directly to obtain both an estimate of the survival curve in LMICs at a national level.
+These methods can flexibly incorporate a variety of parametric distributions, and are readily extendable to subnational estimates.
+In Section \ref{sec:survival_framework} we reframe the production of period estimates for under-5 mortality rates in LMICs using continuous survival models for mortality with a time-varying covariate representation, accounting for potential censoring.
+In Section \ref{sec:proposedapproach} we outline our proposed methodology in addition to two existing methodologies currently used in child mortality estimation.
+Section \ref{sec:application} contains an application to four LMICs, a discussion of model validation, and results.
+We conclude with a discussion of benefits of our proposed approach, limitations, and future work in Section \ref{sec:discussion}.